joshtynjala/optimizing-performance-for-the-flash-platform/introduction/runtime-code-execution-fundamentals.md

 One key to understanding how to improve application performance is to understand how the Flash Platform runtime executes code.
-The runtime operates in a loop with certain actions occurring each “frame.”
+The runtime operates in a loop with certain actions occurring each "frame."
 A frame in this case is simply a block of time determined by the frame rate specified for the application.
 The amount of time allotted to each frame directly corresponds to the frame rate.
 For example, if you specify a frame rate of 30 frames per second, the runtime